 We all know that our broken health care system failed to serve the needs of Americans.
 That is why the historic passage of reform legislation was so vital to our country’s future prosperity.
 But few people understood how necessary that change was to young adults.

-In 2010, the number of uninsured young Americans climbed to 21 million people, accounting for approximately one third of the total uninsured population.
+In 2010, the number of uninsured young adults climbed to 21 million people, accounting for approximately one third of the total uninsured population.
 Many people brush off this statistic as evidence that healthy young people merely choose not to buy insurance.
 But this is simply not true.

 Young people without insurance are likely to be sicker than those who have it.
 And the inability to afford health care can have dire consequences.
 By one estimate, 5.2 preventable deaths a day occurred in the year 2000 among adults aged 25 to 34 due solely to the lack of insurance.

 - Find out why you should get covered